Portal Hypertension Surgery

 Until the early 1990s, the only treatment available for portal hypertension was a complex surgical procedure that carried a mortality rate greater than 50 percent and required a long hospitalization, often lasting several weeks.
 In contrast, patients who undergo TIPS are usually discharged within 36 hours.

 Our multidisciplinary team at Jefferson will take a comprehensive approach to your liver or biliary disease.
-Hepatologists from our well-regarded Digestive Disease Institute in the Division of Gastroenterology and Hepatology work in close collaboration with our team, too.
+Hepatologists from our well-regarded Digestive Health Institute in the Division of Gastroenterology and Hepatology work in close collaboration with our team, too.